Great Wolf Lodge Logo

 The firm opened its first resort in New England in 2014, marking a continuous expansion.

 Ownership changed in 2015 when Centerbridge Partners bought the firm from Apollo Global Management.
-The new management maintained the growth and innovation agenda.
+The new management continued to maintain the growth and innovation agenda.

 The company’s first resort outside of North America, in Gyeonggi-do, South Korea, opened in 2016.
-This opening marked an important milestone in global expansion.
+This marked an important milestone in the company’s global expansion.

-The opening of a resort in Minnesota in 2017 was noteworthy since it added more conference space and new hotel types.
+The opening of a resort in Minnesota in 2017 was notable, as it added more conference space and introduced new hotel types.

-The firm kept up its innovative streak in 2018 when it unveiled a brand-new concept: Great Wolf Adventure Park, which combined a variety of adult—and kid-friendly activities under one roof.
+The firm maintained its innovative streak in 2018 with the unveiling of a brand-new concept: Great Wolf Adventure Park, which combined a variety of adult and kid-friendly activities under one roof.

-With the launch of resorts in Arizona and Illinois and plans to construct more facilities in California and Maryland, 2019 saw even more expansion.
+With the launch of resorts in Arizona and Illinois and plans to build more facilities in California and Maryland, 2019 saw further expansion.

-In 2020, the enterprise carried out fresh project development despite worldwide challenges.
+In 2020, the enterprise undertook new project development despite global challenges.
 It plans to open one of its largest resorts, a new one near Perryville, Maryland.

 Great Wolf Lodge Northern California, located in Manteca, California, became the company’s 19th resort in North America in 2021.
 One of the biggest in the firm, it has 500 rooms and a 95,000-square-foot water park.
 The opening of this resort reinforced the firm’s foothold on the US West Coast.

-The business revealed intentions to grow its resort in Williamsburg, Virginia, in 2021.
+The business announced plans to expand its resort in Williamsburg, Virginia, in 2021.
 The project involved expanding the water park by 8,000 square feet and adding new water activities.

 In 2022, the firm continued construction on several expansion projects.
-It declared that it would construct a new resort near Webster, Texas, making it the second establishment in the state.
-The resort, which will have 532 rooms and a 95,000-square-foot water park, is planned for this area.
+It declared that it would construct a new resort near Webster, Texas, making it the state’s second establishment.
+The resort, with 532 rooms and a 95,000-square-foot water park, is planned for this area.

-Additionally, the business started building a new resort in Naples, Florida, in 2022.
-This project would have 500 rooms and a 100,000-square-foot water park, making it the first location in the “Sunshine State.”
+Additionally, the business began construction on a new resort in Naples, Florida, in 2022.
+This project would feature 500 rooms and a 100,000-square-foot water park, making it the first of its kind in the “Sunshine State.”

 The firm intends to build a new resort in Perrysburg, Ohio, in 2023.
 This establishment, which would have 700 rooms and a 100,000-square-foot water park, would become the second resort in Ohio.

-In 2023, the business continued implementing advancements at its current resorts.
-To improve the visitor experience, new water attractions and entertainment were offered.
+In 2023, the business continued to implement advancements at its existing resorts.
+To enhance the visitor experience, new water attractions and entertainment options were introduced.

-Additionally, the enterprise increased its internet presence by enhancing its mobile app, expanding online booking possibilities, and offering guests more personalized services.
+Additionally, the enterprise expanded its internet presence by enhancing its mobile app, increasing online booking options, and providing guests with more personalized services.

 To remain appealing to families with children of all ages, the firm has continuously improved and expanded its concept by introducing new attractions, entertainment, and services.
 The enterprise has become a leader in its market category by transforming an indoor water park within a hotel into a full-fledged family resort with a wide choice of entertainment and activities.